Everyone talks about how trust is essential to every relationship, but what is it?

 Build your self-awareness that way; when you communicate your needs, they are truly what you mean to say.

-For any type of relationship to be successful, you need to be vulnerable and honest.
+For any type of relationship to succeed, you must be vulnerable and honest.

 Once it is broken, it is difficult to get back.